near/docs/docs/faq/economics_faq.md

 Yes.
 They cannot be transferred while they are still locked but staking and delegation is possible.
 For a full breakdown of token distribution and lockups, please see the [Token Distribution Post](https://near.org/blog/near-token-supply-and-distribution/).

+### What are the advantages to receiving tokens prior to transfers being unrestricted?
+*Last updated: 20200902*

+For tokenholders who are receiving tokens prior to "[Phase II](https://near.org/blog/mainnet-roadmap/)", you have the advantage of being able to set up your custody and staking options in advance and, importantly, to participate in the vote to unrestrict transfers.
+There is no inflation prior to transfers being enabled, so there are no block rewards during that period (and thus no dilution for non-participating holders).